How to Describe a Person in English

 When we talk about one’s profession, we can certainly talk about their education and skills to give some more ideas about them.
 From one’s academic background, we can easily understand what they were into for a long time.

-Let’s see some examples of how you can talk about someone’s educational qualifications and skills.
+Let’s see some examples of talking about someone’s educational qualifications and skills.

-• He is an MA in (ELT) English Language Teaching.
+• He has an MA in (ELT) English Language Teaching.

 • She recently completed her graduation in marketing.